Ensono/stacks-azure-data/docs/workloads/azure/data/getting_started/etl_pipelines_deployment_azure.md

 ## Deploy new workload in non-prod environment

 The generated workload will contain a YAML file containing a template Azure DevOps CI/CD pipeline for the workload, named `de-ingest-ado-pipeline.yaml`.
-Go to the Azure DevOps project Pipelines for the platform, and add a new pipeline based upon this file in your feature branch.
+This can be added as the definition for a new pipeline in Azure DevOps.
+1. Sign-in to your Azure DevOps organization and go to your project.
+2. Go to Pipelines, and then select New pipeline.
+3. Name the new pipeline to match the name of your new workload, e.g. `de-ingest-azuresql-mynewexample`
+4. For the pipeline definition, specify the YAML file in the project repository feature branch (e.g. `de-ingest-ado-pipeline.yaml`)
+5. Save and run the pipeline.

 Running this pipeline in Azure DevOps will deploy the artifacts into the non-prod environment and run tests.
 If successful, the generated resources will now be available in the non-prod Stacks environment.

-Continue to make any further amendments required to the new workload - for example:
+Continue to make any further amendments required to the new workload, re-running the pipeline as required - for example:
 * Update the (`ingest_config`) file with details of the data required from the new data source
 * (If including DQ) update the (`ingest_dq`) file with details of data quality checks required on the data
 * Update end-to-end tests, to ensure test coverage of the new data pipeline